abhishek-kumar-code/Redfish_Public/profiles/Redfish Profile Functionality.md

 | None | This property is not required by this profile.
 It is listed here for clarity. |

-#### Condition
+#### Conditional Requirements

 The most flexible aspect of the Redfish Profile definition is the ability to make resource or property-level requirements that are dependent on one or more ConditionalRequirements within the resource and the parent resource(s) in the resource tree.

-The 'Condition' array function specifies these conditional requirements, which add to any requirements also defined for the resource or property.
+The 'ConditionalRequirements' array function specifies these conditional requirements, which add to any requirements also defined for the resource or property.
 Note that a condition cannot override or weaken a requirement already specified.
 For example, if a property requirement is marked as 'Mandatory', no conditional requirement could mark the property as 'None'.
 Instead, the property would be specified with a 'None' requirement, and with one or more ConditionalRequirements that would specify when the property requirement becomes 'Mandatory'.

 The following options are available for each conditional requirement: